-Pikes Peak State College is located at the foot of Pikes Peak in Colorado Springs, Colorado.
-PPSC offers broad programs in transfer, occupational, and preparatory subjects emphasizing student and community needs.
-Colorado Springs is a great city to both work and live.
+Located at the foot of Pikes Peak in Colorado Springs, Colorado, PPSC offers diverse programs in transfer, occupational, and preparatory subjects, all tailored to meet the needs of students and the community.
+Colorado Springs is a wonderful place to call home!

 Pikes Peak State College believes that cultural and social diversity contributes to the richness and vitality of the educational and employment experience of the college community.
 This belief is exemplified by the composition of our student body, by our workforce, and by the many programs and activities that are annually offered by our institution.
 In spite of all that we do to cultivate a diverse and healthy organizational culture, our diversity is best understood in general terms and in relation to the business necessity for maintaining and continually improving our diverse working environment.